4.1. Overview

 Rendering: 40% |############4 | 8/20 [00:17<00:22]

-It can be turned off globally by:
+It can be deactivated using:

 ot.global_options.show_progressbar = False